 Results for the in-medium modifications of the strange sector form factor for the kaon multiplied by $Q^2$ are depicted in Fig.~\ref{fig10}.
-Interestingly, the results for the strange quark sector form factor are different from the up-quark sector form factor of the kaon.
+Interestingly, the results for the strange quark sector form factor differ from the up-quark sector form factor of the kaon.
 It clearly shows that the strange quark form factors increase as the nuclear matter density increases.
 The increasing rate is rather slow for different densities.
-Also, we observe, in free space, the strange quark sector form factor begins to contribute dominantly at $Q^2 \geq 1.6$ GeV$^2$ to the total electromagnetic form factor of the kaon, which is consistent with that found in Ref.~\cite{Hutauruk:2016sug}.
-It is worth noting that by comparing the in-medium modifications kaon electromagnetic form factor calculated by using the hybrid NJL-QMC model~\cite{Hutauruk:2019was} and LF-QMC model~\cite{Yabusaki:2023zin} to the present result of this work, we found that the nuclear medium kaon form factor is not too sensitive to the medium modifications kaon mass.
-In Refs.~\cite{Hutauruk:2019was,Yabusaki:2023zin}, the medium modifications kaon masses decrease as the nuclear matter density increases, which is in contrast to our present result, where the medium modifications kaon mass increases as the nuclear matter density increases as can be seen in Fig.~\ref{fig1}.
-The decreasing kaon mass in Refs.~\cite{Hutauruk:2019was,Yabusaki:2023zin} originates from the fact that the kaon potential is less repulsive.
+Also, we observe, in free space, that the strange quark sector form factor begins to contribute dominantly at $Q^2 \geq 1.6$ GeV$^2$ to the total electromagnetic form factor of the kaon, which is consistent with that found in Ref.~\cite{Hutauruk:2016sug}.

+It is worth noting that by comparing the in-medium modifications of the kaon electromagnetic form factor calculated by using the hybrid NJL-QMC model~\cite{Hutauruk:2019was} and LF-QMC model~\cite{Yabusaki:2023zin} to the present result of this work, we found that the nuclear medium kaon form factor is not too sensitive to the medium modifications of the kaon mass.
+In Refs.~\cite{Hutauruk:2019was,Yabusaki:2023zin}, the medium modifications of the kaon masses decrease as the nuclear matter density increases, which is in contrast to our present result, where the medium modifications of the kaon mass increase as the nuclear matter density increases as can be seen in Fig.~\ref{fig1}.
+The decreasing kaon mass in Refs.~\cite{Hutauruk:2019was,Yabusaki:2023zin} originates from the kaon potential being less repulsive.
 However, this can be improved by rescaling the repulsive vector potential to some extent (e.g., by rescaling with a factor of $(1.4)^2$) as in Refs.~\cite{Tsushima:1997df,Tsushima:2000re}.

-Next, we are in a position to compute the charge radii of the pion and kaon as well as their sector form factors in free space and nuclear medium, which are calculated from the derivative of the form factors with respect to $Q^2$, as formulated in Eq.~(\ref{eq:radiiNJL}).
+Now, we are in the position to compute the charge radii of the pion and kaon as well as their sector form factors in free space and nuclear medium, which are calculated from the derivative of the form factors with respect to $Q^2$, as formulated in Eq.~(\ref{eq:radiiNJL}).